imranxpress/Launching-multiple-EC2-instances-using-Terraform/README.md

 # Launching-multiple-EC2-instances-using-Terraform
-How to launch multiple EC2 instances in one go using Simple and Easy Terraform Code.
+How to launch multiple EC2 instances in one go using Simple and Easy Terraform Code and VS code.

-Overview:
+## Overview:

 Infrastructure as Code tools like Terraform can be used to Build, change, and destroy AWS infrastructure, especially when dealing with multiple resources in a complex cloud infrastructure.